 How To Use the Triangle Approach

-The triangle approach is as simple as it is practical.
 Visualize your three pillars as sides to a triangle.
 Each side is important because you wouldn’t have a triangle without any of them.
 It’s this one point that many financial advisors will refuse to admit.

 I don’t entirely blame them.
 When trying to get your finances in order, it’s sometimes easier to focus on just one thing than on three different things at once.
 Three can be overwhelming.

 However, the harsh truth is that all three are vital to your overall financial well-being and security.
 Putting them into a triangle can help you see how the three are related.
-The triangle also showcases that it’s not really three different things.
-Each side is a component of one vital aspect of your life: financial security.

-How Should I Build my Triangle?
+How Should I Build My Triangle?

 - Financial Goals